 Sometimes referred to as a results section, a findings and conclusions section includes a restatement of your study and what you hoped to find in your research.
 Most master’s thesis committees expect a summary of each chapter here.
 After a strong introductory section, move on to the details of your findings and discoveries.

-These sections also typically include a proposed plan for future investigation of your topic that is often voiced as if you plan on carrying out the next steps yourself.
+This section also typically includes a proposed plan for future investigation of your topic that is often voiced as if you plan on carrying out the next steps yourself.
 Alternatively, you can write it in more prescriptive language to help other researchers imagine how to take the next steps on their own.

 Resources